There are a few cases that may require a sensor reset. Here's how to do it.

 The main reason for a reset is a sensor move.
 When a sensor sends its first messages, the sensor and the gateway may exchange a few bits of information to help the sensor optimize its behavior.
 This can result in the sensor making adjustments to the way it sends messages to minimize the amount of power that is required to transmit in an effort to maximize the battery life.
 If a sensor is moved from a location close to the gateway to a location further away or a location with more interference, the sensor may not be able to get a message through.

 In most cases this can be solved with a sensor reset.
-To reset a sensor, peel back the label on the back (Fig 1) and look for a small round hole (Fig 2).
-Insert a paperclip or other thin wire into this hole and depress the reset button.
+To reset a sensor, turn the device over and look for the circle on the back labeled "RESET" (See photo below).
+Insert a paperclip or other thin wire through the label to make a hole, and depress the reset button.
 You'll feel it 'click' when it is depressed.
 The sensor will reset and rejoin the network.
 It is best to perform this procedure in the location in which the sensor will be installed to prevent the device from getting settings that may prevent it from communicating when moved.

 Fig 1.
 Back label